sudocrystal/scc-compsci/141/day-by-day/day03.md

     - can't be reassigned
   + Nested Loops
     - systematic approach
+      - multiplier * line + shift
+      - multiplier is calculated as change between rows
+      - shift is the amount needed after (m * line) to get example cases
     - multiple items on the same line (row)
     - scaling with a constant
 + Learning Practice